aseligmann/aeplanner/README.md

+# NOTE

+To activate the planner after launch, a `set_bool` service call must be made on `/planner_evaluation/toggle_running` with `data: true`!

+Planning can be ended early by using the same service call with `data: false`.

 # Autonomous Exploration Planner - aeplanner

 aeplanner is an exploration planning package for 3d environments.
 It subscribes to an [OctoMap](https://octomap.github.io/) and will propose waypoints that maximizes the information gain while minimizing the traversed distance.
 For a more detailed description see our paper.